Category: Construction Industry

 Despite leading research and studies, fiberglass rebar markets have seen slow growth.
 Since first being introduced in the USA in mid-nineties, it gained repute in North America when it was codified in the Canadian highway bridge standards.
 It started a chain reaction with the American Association of State Highway and Transportation Officials or AASHTO creating and developing specifications for the usage of glass-fiber reinforced polymer.
 Even the U.S. Department of Transportation gave it thumbs up with its own design guidelines.
 As a consequence, there are more than 400 applications, namely bridges, with fiber rebars.

 With civil engineering research and technological advancements, new approaches have led to the possibilities of manufacturing next generation of fiberglass composite rebars.
+We offers transport heavy equipment & machinery nationwide.
+Get a free transport estimate.

 Originally developed by engineering professors in the USA, hollow fiberglass rebar is a fairly new product which is soon to be commercialized.
 It is a hollow, as the name suggests, but continuously reinforced rod that has a supporting sleeve which is bond to the bar to give it extra support.
 The vinyl ester resin pultrudes the inner sleeve giving it unbeatable durability, stability, and longevity.
 The outer layering of the composition sleeve extends flexibility to it which can be reinforced with carbon, glass or other fibers.
 The inside layering sheath helps with management of loads.
 The carrying of huge loads is an essential factor that makes it unique and reliable which is provided to it with the inner continuous-glass sheath.
 For increased protection of the hollow bar, reinforced BMC sleeve serves well against installation damage, storage accidents, and rough handling while transporting while giving it resistance against microcracks and moisture attacks.
 Some of the tensile strength is attributed to the above normal and larger diameter range.
 In addition, hollow fiberglass rebar is increased in an application, the tensile strength expands and increases per unit.
 Also, the weight of the product has massive benefits being light and easily movable.
 As a building material, imagine the relief of workers who would be lifting seventy-five percent less burden as compared to steel.
 Delivery time of project can even be improved with fast mobilization and lesser efforts in installations.